Higgs interference effects in top-quark pair production in the 1HSM: Conclusion

 \acknowledgments

 A.L.\ is supported by the CNRS/IN2P3.
-A.B., N.K.\ and J.L. are supported by the STFC under the Consolidated Grant ST/T00102X/1 and J.L.\ as well by the STFC Ernest Rutherford Fellowship ST/S005048/1.
+A.B., N.K.\ and J.L.\ are supported by the STFC under the Consolidated Grant ST/T00102X/1 and J.L.\ as well by the STFC Ernest Rutherford Fellowship ST/S005048/1.
 N.K.\ thanks the Technical University of Munich for hospitality.
-R.W. acknowledges the hospitality of the CERN Theory Group while part of this work was performed.
+R.W. acknowledges the hospitality of the CERN Theory Group while part of this work was performed, and A.B.\ the hospitality of Royal Holloway University of London.
 This work was performed using the DiRAC Data Intensive service at Leicester, operated by the University of Leicester IT Services, which forms part of the STFC DiRAC HPC Facility (\href{https://dirac.ac.uk/}{www.dirac.ac.uk}).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K000373/1 and ST/R002363/1 and STFC DiRAC Operations grant ST/R001014/1.
 DiRAC is part of the UK National e-Infrastructure.